Find Affordable College Courses

 Detroit, MI

-Wayne State University came in at #10 in this year’s edition of the Best Value Fine & Studio Arts Bachelor’s Degree Schools in Michigan ranking.
-Located in the large city of Detroit, Wayne State is a public college with a very large student population.
+Wayne State University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree fine and studio arts programs.
+Located in the city of Detroit, Wayne State is a public college with a very large student population.

-The average tuition and fees for an in-state undergraduate at Wayne State are $15,199 a year.
+In-state tuition fees for undergraduate students at Wayne State are $15,199 per year.
 On average, Fine Arts graduates from Wayne State take out $35,822 in student loans while working on their Bachelor's Degree.

 Read More…